j39m/katowice/README.md

 ## chicken\_salad

 ... is a Python script that does a number of little things for which I need infrequently and don't want to continuously consult WolframAlpha about.
 An example is the `expm()` function, which performs modular exponentiation based on its arguments `base, exponent, modulo`.
+It additionally simulates a linear probabilistic network (for a homework I had to do).